asadali2468/copilot-preferred-model/README.md

 ### Setting Your Preferred Model

 1. Click the extension icon in your Chrome toolbar
-2. Select your preferred AI model from the dropdown menu:
+2. Select your preferred AI model from the dropdown menu
-   - GPT-4
-   - GPT-3.5
-   - Claude
-   - Other available models
 3. Click "Save" to apply your preference
 4. Your choice is now saved and will be applied automatically

-### Using with GitHub Copilot
+### Using with Microsoft Copilot

-1. Navigate to GitHub and start using Copilot
+1. Navigate to [copilot.microsoft.com](https://copilot.microsoft.com/) and start using Copilot
 2. Your preferred model will be automatically selected
 3. No need to change settings every time - your preference is remembered
 4. Enjoy consistent AI assistance with your chosen model